Edward Teshmaker Busk

 Lieutenant Edward Teshmaker Busk, London Electrical Engineers.
 RE(T) (8 March 1886 – 5 November 1914) was an English pioneer of early aircraft design, and the designer of the first full-sized efficient inherently stable aeroplane.

-He was the son of Thomas Teshmaker Busk (1852–1894) and Mary Busk née Acworth (1854–1935), of Hermongers, Rudgwick, Sussex.
+He was the son of Thomas Teshmaker Busk (1852–1894; a descendant of Wadsworth Busk) and Mary Busk née Acworth (1854–1935), of Hermongers, Rudgwick, Sussex.
 After attaining First Class Honours in Mechanical Sciences at Cambridge in June 1912 he became Assistant Engineer at the newly formed Royal Aircraft Factory, Farnborough, later the Royal Aircraft Establishment.
 Here he devoted much of his time to the mathematics and dynamics of stable flight.

 In the early years of powered flight inherent stability in an aircraft was a most important quality.
 Busk took his theories into the air and tried them out in practice.
 In 1913 this work was used in the R.E.1 (Reconnaissance Experimental), claimed as the first inherently stable aeroplane, and resulted in the development of the B.E.2c.

 The remarkable feature of this design was that there was no single device that was the cause of the stability.
 The stability resulted from detailed design of each part of the aircraft, with due regard to its relation to, and effect on, other parts in the air.
 Weights and areas were so arranged that under most conditions the machine would tend to right itself.

 Busk was killed on 5 November 1914 while making an experimental flight in a B.E.2 which caught fire at Laffans Plain (now Farnborough Airfield), near Aldershot, burning him to death.
 He was buried at Aldershot Military Cemetery with full military honours.